ilihh/Suspender-MV3/README.md

 # Suspender MV3

-A free and open-source Tabs Suspender with Manifest V3 support.
+A free and open-source Tabs Suspender with Manifest V3 support, inspired by The Great Suspender extension.

 Once installed and enabled, this extension will automatically *suspend* tabs that have not been used for a default, or user-configurable, time interval.
 As a result, resources such as memory and CPU that the tab was consuming are freed.